7 Best & Brightest Headlamps Compared – A Thorough Review

 Sofirn SP40 is an excellent headlight that can also work as a handheld light.
 This is another very versatile headlamp – with its very compact size, this lightweight but powerful headlamp is powered by just one 18650 battery lithium-ion battery.

-The L shape design is nothing new in the flashlight world but not a very common thing nowadays.
+The L-shaped design is nothing new in the flashlight world but is not a very common thing nowadays.
 This shape allows the light to work as a headlamp or as a handheld light, and even to stand on a flat surface.

-With the built-in charging port and provided USB cable, you can rechargeable the lamp via a charging adapter (NOT INCLUDED), laptop, or power bank.
+With the built-in charging port and provided USB cable, you can recharge the lamp via a charging adapter (NOT INCLUDED), laptop, or power bank.

 Another great feature of this very interesting headlamp is that it’s waterproof & tough: the charging port is sealed, giving this lamp an IPX7 waterproof rate!
 It even works well up to 1 meter underwater (for a very limited time though), so heavy rain and heavy sweat shouldn’t worry you.
-All Sofirn lights passed 12 different tests to make sure it works well in different environments.
+All Sofirn lights passed 12 different tests to make sure they work well in different environments.

 If you like early morning or evening running, and you want a lightweight, comfortable, and cheap headlamp, SP40 is your choice.
 If you like hiking or camping, the powerful 1200 lumens lamp gives you a bright and wide beam, chasing the darkness out of your way.
 Either wear it as a headlamp or clip it in your chest pocket, it can be a great tool also for repairing a vehicle or machine.